zuzk/suzpack/README.md

 -Biome colormaps that change the environment colors subtly leading to a more immersive playing experience.

 -Mob blinking animations and smaller eyes.
-This really breathes life into your game and the creatures living in it.
+This breathes life into your game and the creatures living in it.

 -Removed pumpkin blur and "java edition" text.